flai-ai/open-lidar-data/README.md

 ## Contributing

-We welcome contributions from the community, whether it's adding new datasets, improving data accessibility, or providing feedback on how we can better serve the needs of users.
+We welcome contributions from the community, whether it's adding new datasets, improving data accessibility, or providing feedback on how we can better serve users' needs.
 If you have LiDAR data you'd like to contribute or suggestions for our project, please see our contribution guidelines or contact us directly.

 ## Change logs